clarencep/gg-deployer/README.md

             "post_checkout_script": "echo This is post checkout script",

-            // script to run after rsync done, in target directory "post_rsync_script": "echo This is post rsync script" },
+            // script to run after rsync done, in target directory "post_rsync_script": "echo This is post rsync script",

+            // override default deploy commands.
+            // if `$exec` is not empty, only `$exec` will be executed. default checkout and rsync command will be ignored.
+            "exec": ""
+        },
         {
             "type": "gogs",